Japanese sword mountings: Koshirae

-A koshirae should be presented with the tsuka (hilt) to the left, particularly in times of peace with the reason being that you cannot unsheathe the sword easily this way.
+A koshirae should be presented with the tsuka (hilt) to the left, particularly in times of peace with the reason being that one cannot unsheathe the sword easily this way.
 During the Edo period, many formalized rules were put into place: in times of war the hilt should be presented to the right allowing the sword to be readily unsheathed.

 Koshirae were meant not only for functional but also for aesthetic purposes, often using a family mon (crest) for identification.

 Types of koshirae

 Tachi

 The tachi (太刀) style koshirae is the primary style of mounting used for the tachi, where the sword is suspended edge-down from two hangers (ashi) attached to the obi.
 The hilt often had a slightly stronger curvature than the blade, continuing the classic tachi increase in curvature going from the tip to the hilt.
 The hilt was usually secured with two pegs (mekugi), as compared to one peg for shorter blades including katana.
 The tachi style koshirae preceded the katana style koshirae.